2012 Serbian local elections: Raška District

 Local elections were held in the two cities (Kraljevo and Novi Pazar) and the three other municipalities of the Raška District.
 The Serbian Progressive Party and its allies won and formed government in the predominantly Serb municipalities of Kraljevo and Vrnjačka Banja.
 The Socialist Party of Serbia won in the predominantly Serb municipality of Raška; in 2014, however, a member of the Progressives became the municipality's mayor.
 The Sandžak Democratic Party won in the predominantly Bosniak city of Novi Pazar, while the Party of Democratic Action of Sandžak won in Tutin, also a predominantly Bosniak community.

 Kraljevo

 Results of the election for the City Assembly of Kraljevo:

 Dragan Jovanović of the Serbian Progressive Party was chosen mayor after the election, leading an alliance that also included the Socialist Party of Serbia.
 He resigned in 2014 and was replaced by Tomislav Ilić of New Serbia, one of the parties in the broader alliance around the Progressives.
 In January 2016, Ilić joined the Progressives.

+Marija Jevđić of United Serbia was elected to the assembly from the third position on the Socialist-led list.

 Novi Pazar

 Results of the election for the City Assembly of Novi Pazar:

-Incumbent mayor Meho Mahmutović of the Sandžak Democratic Party was confirmed for a new term in office after the election.
+Incumbent mayor Meho Mahmutović of the Sandžak Democratic Party (SDP) was confirmed for a new term in office after the election.
+The government initially consisted of the European Novi Pazar alliance and the Party of Democratic Action of Sandžak (SDA).
+Ahmedin Škrijelj was elected from the second position on the SDA list and was chosen afterward as deputy mayor.

-Amela Lukač Zoranić was elected from the third position on the All Together–Bosniak Democratic Union list.
+Amela Lukač Zoranić was elected from the third position on the All Together–Bosniak Democratic Union (BDZ) list.

+The SDP–SDA alliance broke down in February 2013, and a new coalition was formed by the SDP's coalition, the Sandžak People's Party (SNP), and the Serbian Progressive Party (SNS).
+BDZ delegate Hedija Škrijelj also broke party ranks to support the new administration.
+Ahmedin Škrijelj's term as deputy mayor ended on 21 February 2013.